People Power Revolution: Two inaugurations

+February 26

-Marcos' departure (February 26)
+Marcos' departure

-Despite holding an inauguration, Marcos and his family were already preparing to flee the country.
+Despite publicly maintaining that he was still president, privately Marcos knew his position was untenable.
+Even as he was holding his rival inauguration, he and his family were already preparing to flee the country.
 At 5:00 a.m. on Tuesday morning, Marcos phoned United States Senator Paul Laxalt, asking for advice from the White House.
-Laxalt advised him to "cut and cut clean", to which Marcos expressed his disappointment after a short pause.
+Laxalt advised him to "cut and cut cleanly", to which Marcos expressed his disappointment after a short pause.
 In the afternoon, Marcos talked to Minister Enrile, asking for safe passage for him, his family, and close allies such as General Ver.
 He also asked Enrile if United States Ambassador Stephen Bosworth could assign a security escort for the Marcos family's departure.

 Around midnight, the Marcos family boarded a United States Air Force HH-3E Rescue helicopter and flew to Clark Air Base in Angeles City 83 kilometers north of Manila.
 At Clark Air Base, Marcos asked to spend a couple of days with his family in Ilocos Norte, his native province.
 Aquino vetoed the request.
 President Reagan privately derided Aquino for denying Marcos a last look at his home province.

-The deposed First Family and their servants then rode US Air Force DC-9 Medivac and C-141B planes to Andersen Air Force Base in the north of the United States territory of Guam, then flying to Hickam Air Force Base in Hawaii where Marcos finally arrived on February 26.
-The United States Government documented that they entered the United States with millions of dollars in jewelry, gold, stocks, and cash.
+The deposed First Family and their servants then rode US Air Force C-9A Nightingale and C-141B Starlifter planes to Andersen Air Force Base in the north of the United States territory of Guam, then flying to Hickam Air Force Base in Hawaii where Marcos finally arrived on February 26.
+The United States government documented that they entered the United States with millions of dollars in jewelry, gold, stocks, and cash.

 When news of the Marcos family's departure reached civilians, many rejoiced and danced in the streets.
 Over at Mendiola, the demonstrators stormed the Palace, which was closed to ordinary people for around a decade.
 Despite looting by some angry protesters, the majority wandered about inside through rooms where national history was shaped, looking at objects extravagant and mundane that the Marcos clan and its court had abandoned in their flight.
-Shortly after midnight on February 26, five army trucks of troops under the command of Fidel Ramos arrived in Malacañang Palace to secure it after Ferdinand Marcos had left - marking the end of the Marcos dictatorship, and placing the palace under the control of the Provisional Government of the Philippines until a new constitution could be enacted a year later, in 1987.
+Shortly after midnight on February 26, five army trucks of troops under the command of Fidel Ramos arrived in Malacañang Palace to secure it after Ferdinand Marcos had left – marking the end of the Marcos dictatorship, and placing the palace under the control of the provisional government of the Philippines until a new constitution could be enacted a year later, in 1987.

+As the provisionary government took control of Malacanang Palace, and in the rush of the Marcos' family's departure, documents pertaining to overseas land holdings and bank accounts were recovered.
+These documents were the foundation of successive attempts to recover the Marcos family's ill-gotten wealth starting with Operation Big Bird, as well as court cases against the Marcos family and cronies.

 In other countries, people also rejoiced and congratulated Filipinos they knew.
 CBS anchorman Bob Simon reported: "We Americans like to think we taught the Filipinos democracy.
 Well, tonight they are teaching the world."